 Discovery

-This is a strong skill description that clearly communicates a specific multi-step workflow (review → fix → recompile × 2 rounds), includes both Chinese and English trigger terms, and has an explicit 'Use when' clause.
-The description is concise yet comprehensive, and the unique combination of paper polishing with specific tooling makes it highly distinctive.
+This is a strong skill description that clearly communicates a specific multi-step workflow (review → fix → recompile for 2 rounds), includes explicit trigger terms in both English and Chinese, and has a well-defined 'Use when' clause.
+The description is concise yet comprehensive, and the specificity of the pipeline and tooling makes it highly distinctive from other skills.

 Implementation